comit/sonoff-bridge/Prerequisite.md

 - I prefer a standalone version of the IDE allowing easy ESP8266 file manipulation.
 This can be achieved by downloading the Arduino IDE ZIP file for non admin install.
 After unzipping and before executing ```arduino.exe``` add an empty directory called ```portable```
 - Follow the procedure from the ESP8266 Arduino README.md to install the development environment using the Arduino IDE Board Manager
 - Copy the ```sonoff``` directory to your sketchfolder
+- Install the ArduinoJson libary via the library manager (Arduino IDE > Sketch > include Library > Manage Libraries).
+- Download and unzip the [IRremoteESP8266](https://github.com/markszabo/IRremoteESP8266) library into directory ```portable\sketchbook\libraries``` and rename to IRremoteESP8266.
 - Download and unzip the [NeoPixelBus](https://github.com/Makuna/NeoPixelBus) library into directory ```portable\sketchbook\libraries``` and rename to NeoPixelBus.
 - Download and unzip the [pubsubclient](https://github.com/knolleary/pubsubclient) MQTT library into directory ```portable\sketchbook\libraries``` and rename to pubsubclient.
 Update default value in file ```pubsubclient\src\PubSubClient.h```
   - Change ```MQTT_MAX_PACKET_SIZE``` from 128 to at least 400